Autism Treatment

 • Burnout can cause fatigue, anxiety, depression, increased repetitive behaviors, insomnia, and more frequent or intense meltdowns.

-How is Autism Spectrum Disorder treated?
+How is Autism treated?

-Medications frequently used to treat symptoms associated with Autism Spectrum Disorder and common co-occurring conditions include antidepressants, anxiolytics, mood stabilizers, antipsychotics, sleep medications, and stimulant and non-stimulant medications for concentration.
+Medications frequently used to treat symptoms associated with Autism and common co-occurring conditions include antidepressants, anxiolytics, mood stabilizers, antipsychotics, sleep medications, and stimulant and non-stimulant medications for concentration.
 Genetic testing can help identify which medications are most likely to be effective and well-tolerated for you.
 For symptoms that do not respond sufficiently to these treatments, Transcranial Magnetic Stimulation (TMS) and Ketamine Assisted Therapy can be very helpful.
 We will make sure to consider and respect your individual needs and preferences.

-People with ASD have a right to certain accommodations at school or work when appropriate.
+People with Autism have a right to certain accommodations at school or work when appropriate.
 Accommodations can make school and work much more enjoyable and much less stressful and exhausting.
 We can help you determine which accommodations would be helpful for you, and can complete letters and paperwork needed when requesting accommodations.
 We can also help you access special services when needed, such as occupational and speech therapy, job training, help with finding employment, housing assistance, and help with housework, shopping, or transportation.

-Our personalized, holistic treatment can help you effectively manage symptoms of ASD and co-occurring conditions, improve your relationships, and succeed at school and work, while greatly improving your overall health, well-being, and quality of life.
+Our personalized, holistic treatment can help you effectively manage symptoms of Autism and co-occurring conditions, improve your relationships, and succeed at school and work, while greatly improving your overall health, well-being, and quality of life.

 A Note on Respectful Language: